runbunspace/portfolio/README.md

 ****
 readability.py: determine reading grade level of a string of text using the Coleman-Liau index
 ****
+scrabble.py: determines the Scrabble score of words inputted by the user, and declares the winner with the highest score
+****
 simple_survey.py: enter survey data and get top response
 ****
 simple_voter.py: input candidates, vote for candidates, print winner(s)